OSGeo/gdal/doc/source/user/errors.rst

    example, ``--output-format COG`` typically produces significantly smaller files (because it defaults to using LZW compression).

-   Finally, as suggested in the error message, the :ref:`raster.gtiff` creation option ``CHECK_DISK_FREE_SPACE=FALSE`` can be used to disable this check if the available disk space is being reported incorrectly.
+    Finally, as suggested in the error message, the :ref:`raster.gtiff` creation option ``CHECK_DISK_FREE_SPACE=FALSE`` can be used to disable the free disk space check.
+This is typically only required when writing compressed GeoTIFF files (for example with ``COMPRESS=DEFLATE``), since GDAL cannot predict the final compressed file size exactly and instead uses heuristics to estimate the required disk space.

    .. code-block:: console

       $ gdal raster calc -i "A=a.tif" -i "B=b.tif" --calc "A - 0.3*B" --nodata=-9999 -o c.tif
-      ERROR 3: dem_burned.tif: Free disk space available is 1.62 GB, whereas 46.57 GB are at least necessary.
+      ERROR 3: c.tif: Free disk space available is 1.62 GB, whereas 46.57 GB are at least necessary.
       You can disable this check by defining the CHECK_DISK_FREE_SPACE configuration option to FALSE.

 ERROR 4 Open Failed